garylirocks/quickrefs/azure-sql-db.markdown

 - Access to full capabilities of SQL Server
 - Responsible for updating and patching the OS and SQL Server
 - You could use either Windows or Linux VMs

-A SQL Server IaaS Agent Extention is installed automatically (when you deploy from Marketplace).
+- SQL Server IaaS Agent Extention is installed automatically (when you deploy from Marketplace).
 Features:
   - View SQL Server's configuration and storage utilization
   - Automated backup
   - Automated patching
   - Azure KV integration
   - Defender for Cloud integration
   - View Disk utilization in the Portal
   - Flexible licensing
   - Flexible version or edition
   - SQL best practices assessment
+- Reasons to choose this:
+  - Full control
+  - Compatibility with other apps, vendor supports
+  - Use "Analysis Services", "Integration Services", "Reporting Services" on the same machine

 ### Licensing models

 - Pay as you Go: SQL Server preconfigured, license included with the cost of VM
 - Microsoft Software Assurance (SA) program
-  - BYOL, need to manually install SQL Server (through a media, or upload a VM image)
+  - BYOL (NOT "Hybrid Benefit", which is only for PaaS options ?), need to manually install SQL Server (through a media, or upload a VM image)
   - Report the usage of licenses to Microsoft by using the License Mobility verification form within 10 days

 ### Storage